thabart/SimpleIdentityServer/docs/endpoints.rst

 User information endpoint returns a set of claims about the authenticated user.
 The list is represented by a JSON object that contains a collection of name and value pairs for the Claims.
 An HTTP GET / POST request is sent by the client to the user information endpoint.
-An access-token obtained from Open-Id provider needs to be specified as a BearerToken_ othewise an unauthorized error is returned.
+An access-token obtained from Open-Id provider needs to be specified as a BearerToken_ otherwise an unauthorized error is returned.

 There're three different ways to pass an access token :